You want to write a bestseller. Just admit it.

 Ted Dekker calls this answer “the unfair advantage”, an advantage that will take you to the bestseller list.

-How to write a bestseller: an author’s journey
+How to write a bestseller: the author’s journey

 Dekker wrote his first two novels over the course of three years.
 He also rewrote both of them from scratch and got published two years and three novels later.
 His best work did not come to him right away.